Skip to main content

 Intermediate

-To appreciate the distinct contributions of to skeletal health, we must move beyond general concepts and examine the specific biological signaling pathways they influence.
+To appreciate the distinct contributions of estrogen and progesterone to skeletal health, we must move beyond general concepts and examine the specific biological signaling pathways they influence.
 The body’s endocrine system is a complex web of communication, and bone tissue is a primary recipient of these hormonal messages.
 Understanding the molecular dialogue reveals how these two hormones, while often grouped together, execute fundamentally different tasks in the service of a common goal ∞ maintaining a resilient skeleton.

 Estrogen’s Mechanism the RANKL and OPG System